PinewoodPip/epip/docs/Info/faq.md

 - **Server-side systems**: Epip is primarily a client QoL mod.
 Any server-side systems exist out of pure necessity, and EE Core already offers a phenomenal gameplay-oriented library that I do not think I (Pip) could improve much on.
 Wrappers around EE systems are for this same reason minimal.
 - **In-game tutorials**: Epip is meant to be as non-intrusive as possible; the user should be able to explore features at their own pace and use only the ones they want.
 In-game tutorials go against this idea and are disrespectful to the people that read what mods do before they install them.

+## How do you pronounce Epip?
+It's pronounced "eh-peep" and written as Epip.
+Any other form of capitalization (especially all-caps) will cause my (Pip's) attitude towards you to decrease by 20.

 ## What does "Epip" mean?
 Unknown.